mr-ravin/collaborative-auction/README.md

 ```python
 pip install coauction
 ```
-In our system candidate_id begins with 1, in dictionary based response.
+In our system, the candidate_id begins with 1 in the dictionary based response.

 ```python
 Copyright (c) 2019 Ravin Kumar